Zero-Shot Learning for Requirements Classification: An Exploratory Study

-For example, GPT-2 and GPT-3 are mainly oriented to generation-related tasks, such as language translation and text summarization~\cite{brown2020language}.
-XLN-Net is for tasks that involve long contexts, e.g., paragraphs~\cite{yang2019xlnet}.
+For example, GPT-2 and GPT-3 are mainly for language generation tasks, such as language translation and text summarization~\cite{brown2020language}, whereas XLN-Net is for NLP involving processing long texts such as paragraphs~\cite{yang2019xlnet}.
 Requirements classification typically deals with texts at the sentence level.
 Below we introduce the four LMs used in our experiments.

-The first two LMs are generic, made available by HuggingFace\footnote{\url{https://huggingface.co}}, the well-known NLP community sharing LMs and other resources.
-The remaining two are domain-specific for requirements and software engineering.
-These models are: \begin{itemize}

-\item \textbf{Sentence-BERT (\textit{Sbert}):} This generic LM is proposed by Reimers and Gure\-vych~\cite{reimers2019sentence} as a fine-tuned version of BERT LM to enrich the semantic embedding representation, i.e., to aid in deriving semantically meaningful sentence embeddings that can be compared with the unseen labels using the cosine-similarity measure.
-The solution overcomes the drawbacks of using BERT, for which a sentence embedding is typically computed as averaging BERT output layer for the token in the given sentence.
-This approach was observed to lead to poor embeddings, and thus semantic representations of sentences/requirements~\cite{reimers2019sentence}.
-The implementation of Sbert LM is provided at HuggingFace models hub by deepset.ai contributors\footnote{\url{huggingface.co/deepset/sentence\_bert}}.

-\item \textbf{All-MiniLM-L12 (\textit{AllMini}):} This generic LM is introduced by Wang \textit{et al.}~\cite{wang2020minilm}, from Microsoft Research.
-It overcomes the complexity of BERT, which requires substantial resources and it is often not applicable for real-life applications in which reduced latency is required.
-The LM uses an approach that reduces (\textit{distils}) the BERT LM, while preserving its performance.
-It is specifically targeted to sentence embeddings, and therefore suitable for requirements encoding to provide contextual embeddings.
-In this experiment, we use a fine-tuned version which is pretrained on 1B sentence pairs dataset (All-MiniLM v2), which used as a part of HuggingFace's project for encoding sentences and short paragraphs\footnote{\url{huggingface.co/sentence-transformers/all-MiniLM-L12-v2}}.
-The LM proves its efficiency for semantic search and sentence clustering tasks.